kwasniew/hyperbook/manuscript/ch7.md

 ## Writing your own subscription

-In this section you'll write your own subscription for [Server-Sent Events](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/).
+In this section, you'll write your subscription for [Server-Sent Events](https://www.smashingmagazine.com/2018/02/sse-websockets-data-flow-http2/).

-Server-Sent Events (SSE) is a lesser known, but much simpler HTTP-native alternative to WebSockets.
+Server-Sent Events (SSE) is a lesser-known, but much simpler HTTP-native alternative to WebSockets.
 SSE also handles network failures more gracefully than plain WebSockets.
 It can automatically reconnect on failed connections.

 In [Writing your own effects](ch6.md#writing-your-own-effects) section you defined effects as follows: